mstitel-0/Guesser-game-application/README.md

 - **Caching**: Uses Redis for caching frequently accessed data to improve performance.
 - **Containerization**: The application is containerized using Docker for easy deployment.
 - **Kubernetes Orchestration**: Supports Kubernetes for scaling and managing services in production environments.
-- **AWS Hosting**: The application is hosted on AWS, leveraging services like EC2 and RDS.
+- **AWS Hosting**: The application is hosted on AWS, leveraging services like EKS and RDS.

 ---